 - Failure to treat a medical condition

 If you or someone you love has been impacted by an unnecessary or wrongful amputation, you may have a medical malpractice claim.
-The safest way to determine if you have a case is to contact an experienced Philadelphia amputation lawyer for free advice.
+The safest way to determine if you have a case is to contact the experienced amputation lawyers at Lopez McHugh LLP today.